History of the Durham Light Infantry (DLI)

 During the Second World War, nine battalions of the DLI fought with distinction in every major theatre of the War - from Dunkirk in 1940, to North Africa, Malta, Sicily, Italy, Burma and in Europe from D-Day to the final defeat of Nazi Germany in 1945.
 Casualties during the Second World War were far lower than in the Great War but in several fierce battle at Arras, Mareth, Primosole Bridge and Kohima, the Durhams suffered heavy losses.

 In Belgium in May 1940, Richard Annand, 2nd Battalion DLI, became the very first soldier of the Second World War to gain the Victoria Cross.

 Whilst in June 1942 in North Africa, Adam Wakenshaw of Newcastle upon Tyne was awarded a posthumous Victoria Cross fighting with the 9th Battalion DLI in North Africa.
-His Victoria Cross and anti-tank gun are part of the DLI Collection and on display at the DLI Research and Study Centre.
+His anti-tank gun is part of the DLI Collection and on display at the DLI Research and Study Centre.